chrisvdm/hamburger-icon-animate/README.md

 Copy the html element '#hamburger' directly into your html file.
 Place it wherever necessary.
 Be careful not to change the id and class names.

 Run to make sure it works.
 It should work on the latest browsers, except on Internet Explorer 8 and earlier.
+If there is a large enough demand then I will make implement support for earlier versions of IE.

 ### Miscellaneous
-Let me know of any issues or simply say hi by emailing me
+Let me know of any issues or simply say hi by emailing me.

 <a href="mailto:nymanchristine@gmail.com?Subject=hamburger" target="_top">Send Mail</a>